geekcestchic/Pulling-Magento-Orders/README.md

 * Make sure your machine has `node` and `npm` installed
 * Run `npm install` in your console
 * Run `npm run start`
-* To see tests, run `npm test` in your console (these will be based off snapshots saved in /lib/web/__tests__/__snapshots__, if they are outdated, blank the file and re-run to create fresh snapshots, If the change is expected you can invoke Jest with jest -u to overwrite the existing snapshot.)
+* To see tests, run `npm test` in your console .
+These will be based off snapshots saved in /lib/web/__tests__/__snapshots__, if they are outdated, blank the file and re-run to create fresh snapshots.
+If the change is expected you can invoke Jest with `npm test -- -u` to overwrite the existing snapshot.

 #### Tech Used:
 * React: Front-end rendering